 Replacing your NiMh transmitter battery with a dedicated LiPo transmitter pack brings a new dimension to transmitter functionality.
 Gone are the days of the constant need to keep your Tx battery charged or topped off, and never again will you have to worry about having your Tx battery die at the field.

-Note that this battery may be a tight fit, which is part of the design so that the battery doesn't rattle around in the radio.
+Note: This battery may be a very tight fit, which is part of the design so that the battery doesn't rattle around in the radio, don't worry it WILL FIT.
 Also if you have an earlier QX7 you may need to remove the AA battery tray if it is installed.

 NOTE: Please do not choose expedited shipping unless you live in greater Sydney as batteries cannot be shipped by Air.